leapfrogtechnology/coding-guidelines/docs/python/general.md

             WHEN break DOESNOT HAPPEN
     ```
 * Use `pathlib` for path related use case rather than `os.path`
-* Use type annotation or type hints when possible for type safe code. `mypy` like checker can be used.
+* Use type annotation or type hints for type safe code especially for newer projects.
+Look into [tools](tools.md) for inference checker.
 * `Docker` can be used for deployment.
 Use `python` images for [`docker`](https://hub.docker.com/_/python).
 * Use `generators` and `yield` instead of data structures for high streams of data.
 * Use `itertools`, `functools` for utilities and `collections` for data structures when needed.